 Six Ways a Quality Assessment Adds Value to Internal Audit

-Internal audit (IA) can be a great benefit to an organization.
-In accordance with the Institute of Internal Auditors’ International Standards for the Professional Practice of Internal Auditing, “The Chief Audit Executive must develop and maintain a quality assurance and improvement program that covers all aspects of the internal audit activity.”
+In accordance with The Institute of Internal Auditors’ (The IIA) International Standards for the Professional Practice of Internal Auditing (Standards), “The Chief Audit Executive must develop and maintain a quality assurance and improvement program that covers all aspects of the internal audit activity.”
 Such a program must include both internal and external assessments.
-However, while a requirement of the standards, there is a much better reason for performance of such an assessment—the value it can add to IA activity.
+However, while a requirement of the Standards, there is a much better reason for performing such an assessment, i.e., the value it can add to an internal audit (IA) function.

-Independence is of utmost importance, and care must be taken to ensure the IA reporting structure does not compromise this independence.
-Even if independence exists, the appearance of a lack of independence sometimes can be a result of reporting structure.
-For instance, IA may report to the vice president of finance, who in reality understands the need for and grants true independence to the activity.
-However, if the VP of finance is responsible for the chief audit executive’s (CAE) compensation review and adjustment, the appearance of independence might be compromised if IA performs audits of functions (such as treasury) that also report to the V.P. of finance.
-There could be concern that since the V.P. of finance is responsible for the CAE’s compensation adjustments, the CAE may issue favorable results for audits of functions that report to the V.P. of finance.
+Independence is of utmost importance, and care must be taken to help ensure the IA reporting structure does not compromise—or appear to compromise—this independence.
+For instance, IA may report to the vice president (VP) of finance, who understands the need for the activity to operate independently to be objective and effective in its work.
+However, if the VP of finance is responsible for the chief audit executive’s (CAE) compensation review and adjustment, the appearance of independence might be compromised when IA performs audits of functions (such as the treasury) that also report to the VP of finance.
+There could be concern that since the VP of finance is responsible for the CAE’s compensation adjustments, the CAE may issue favorable results for audits of functions that report to the VP of finance.

 The QA reviewer must decide whether the various policies and procedures, coupled with the activity’s purpose and reporting structure, provide an appropriate infrastructure to add value to the company while following the strict guidelines of the profession.